opentok/screensharing-extensions/firefox/ScreenSharing/README.md

 2. Edit the following values in the file:

-   * `apiKey` -- See this to your OpenTok API key.
+   * `apiKey` -- Set this to your OpenTok API key.
 See https://dashboard.tokbox.com
    * `sessionId` -- An OpenTok session ID
    * `token` -- A valid token for the OpenTok session